abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

  https://web02.gonzaga.edu/faculty/talarico/vlsi/openpdk.html
  ```
 - Make sure you install magic, ngspice and other required tools directly using sudo apt install <tool_name> and run its corresponding make file or  gcc file.
+- Make sure you copy the design file picorv32a into your Openlane/designs directory.
+-  Copy The default config.tcl and then use config.tcl file from post_config.tcl folder when required.

 ### Lab Exercise:
 - Steps to run synthesis in OpenLane Interactive mode: